-- (a) in relation to a property referred to in paragraph (a) of the definition of "property", means a person in whose name ownership of the property is registered; - (b) in relation to a right referred to in paragraph (b) of the definition of "property", means a person in whose name the right is registered; - (c) in relation to a land tenure right referred to in paragraph (c) of the definition of "property", means a person in whose name the right is registered or to whom it was granted in terms of legislation; or - (d) in relation to public service infrastructure referred to in paragraph (d) of the definition of "property", means the organ of state which owns or controls that public service infrastructure as envisaged in the definition of "publicly controlled", provided that a person mentioned below may for the purposes of this Act be regarded by a municipality as the

-r of a property in the following cases:

-(i) a trustee, in the case of a property in a

-excluding state trust land;

-(ii) an executor or administrator, in the case of

-a property in a deceased estate;

-(iii) a trustee or liquidator, in the case of a

-property in an insolvent estate or in;

-(iv) a judicial manager, in the case of a property a judicial manager, in the case of a property in the estate of a

-in the estate of a person under; person under judicial management;

-(v) a curator, in the case of a property in the
+- (a) in relation to a property referred to in paragraph (a) of the definition of "property", means a person in whose name ownership of the property is registered; - (b) in relation to a right referred to in paragraph (b) of the definition of "property", means a person in whose name the right is registered; - (c) in relation to a land tenure right referred to in paragraph (c) of the definition of "property", means a person in whose name the right is registered or to whom it was granted in terms of legislation; or - (d) in relation to public service infrastructure referred to in paragraph (d) of the definition of "property", means the organ of state which owns or controls that public service infrastructure as envisaged in the definition of "publicly controlled", provided that a person mentioned below may for the purposes of this Act be regarded by a municipality as the owner of a property in the following cases: - (i) a trustee, in the case of a property in a trust excluding state trust land; - (ii) an executor or administrator, in the case of a property in a deceased estate; - (iii) a trustee or liquidator, in the case of a property in an insolvent estate or a judicial manager, in the case of a property in the estate of a person under judicial management; - (iv) a curator, in the case of a property in the estate of a person under curatorship: - a person in whose name a usufruct or other personal servitude is registered, in the case of a property that is subject to a usufruct or other personal servitude; - (vi) a lessee, in the case of a property that is registered in the name of a municipality and is leased by it; or - (vii) a buyer, in the case of a property that was sold by a municipality and of which possession was given to the buyer pending registration of ownership in the name of the buyer.

-estate of a person under curatorship;

-(vi) a person in whose name a usufruct or

-other personal servitude is registered, in

-the case of a property that is subject to a

-usufruct or other personal servitude;

-(vii) a lessee, in the case of a property that is

-registered in the name of a municipality

-and is leased by it; or

-(viii) a buyer, in the case of a property that was

-sold by a municipality and of which

-possession was given to the buyer

-pending registration of ownership in the

-name of the buyer.

-"

-ise", in relation to a property, means the

-oses for which the property may be used in

-terms of -

-(a) any restrictions imposed by -

-(a) a condition of title;

-(b) a provision of a town planning or

-land use scheme; or
+"Permitted Use", in relation to a property, means the limited purposes for which the property may be used in terms of - a condition of title; - a provision of a town planning or land use scheme; or - any legislation applicable to any specific property or properties. - (b) any alleviation of any such restrictions;